slague/block_builder_challenge/README.md

 ### Testing

 This app uses minitest for testing.
 To run the tests:
-1. Comment out the line of code outside of the BlockBuilder class in lib/block_builder.rb (The last line `BlockBuilder.start`)
+1. Comment out the line of code outside of the BlockBuilder class in lib/block_builder.rb `BlockBuilder.start`
 2. Run `ruby test/block_builder_test.rb`